Assisted Living Transition

 1. Scheduling A Tour

-Once the family narrows down the search, they will select a few Assisted Living facilities to tour to get an idea on the different senior care services, programs and amenities offered in each facility.
+Once the family narrows down the search, they will select a few Assisted Living facilities to tour to compare the different senior care services, programs and amenities offered in each facility.

 2. Touring the Facility

 The senior or the family member of the potential resident meets the Assisted Living staff and tours the senior care facility.
-During the Assisted Living tour, seniors and families are welcome to ask any questions regarding senior programs, activities and other Assisted Living services.
+During the Assisted Living tour, seniors and families are welcome to ask any questions regarding senior programs, activities and other Assisted Living services, including fees.
 Most of the Assisted Living Communities, offer free lunch so that the potential resident can sample their food.
-If you are interested to go during lunch, be sure to inform the Assisted Living Director or Manager about this so that they can make arrangements.
+If you are interested to go during lunch time, be sure to inform the Assisted Living Director or Manager about this so that they can make arrangements.

 3. Selecting the Room